Luka-Cui/Luka-Cui/README.md

 ## Hi there 👋
+HI,My name is Luka.
+I am from China and my Chinese name is Bingyu Cui.
+I am happy to study python!!!
 <!--
 **Luka-Cui/Luka-Cui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.